cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 The site_authorization configuration allows sites to configure sensible defaults and limits for the permissions users can delegate.

-Note, however, that as the UIS runs as the user they have full control over this process so, in theory, may bypass these restrictions in a variety of ways.
-As an extreme example a user can pass their credentials on to another person.
+Note that as the UI Server runs as the workflow owner, s/he has full control over it and in theory may bypass these restrictions in a variety of ways.
+As an extreme example, a workflow owner could pass their account credentials to another person, and that cannot be prevented by technical means.
+However, a workflow owner cannot unilaterally gain access to any other user's account or workflows by configuring their own UI Server.
-Such behaviours cannot be controlled through technical measures so must be enforced by site policy.
-By the same token, however, because Cylc UI Servers (and Schedulers) run as the user, one user cannot compromise another user's account using Cylc.

 ``c.CylcUIServer.site-authorization``, which is loaded from ``/etc/cylc/hub/jupyter_config.py``, or, alternatively, the environment variable